ibm-cloud-docs/openwhisk/iam.md

     </tr>
     <tr>
       <td>Administrator</td>
-      <td>Users can create namespaces.
+      <td>Administrators can create namespaces.
 The Administrator role is required to perform the service ID and apikey lock operations during creation of the service.</td>
     </tr>
   </tbody>
 </table>